lippmanry/Splunk-Sticky-Nav/README.md

 ## **Splunk-Sticky-Nav**

 For environments that either cannot or do not want to use JS - a pure CSS sticky nav bar.
-This nav bar is partiall transparent and will stay in the upper left corner, extending only when hovered over.
+This nav bar is partially transparent and will stay in the upper left corner, extending only when hovered over.
 Set the row IDs to align with the links.

 Example:
 ```